No items found.

 Tim Van den Bergh

-When Walmart announced its OpenAI partnership for "Instant Checkout" functionality, a model other retailers are already racing to copy, they painted a future that should concern every brand manager: customers will simply chat with AI assistants about their needs, and products will appear in their carts without any browsing, comparison, or brand consideration.
-This signals a deep shift in loyalty dynamics.
+When Walmart announced its OpenAI partnership for 'Instant Checkout' functionality, they painted a future that should concern every brand manager: customers can simply chat with AI assistants about their needs, and the AI assistant will drop matching products in their carts.

 1. The metadata revolution

-Oréal has partnered with multiple AI platforms to ensure their products surface correctly in voice and chat searches across markets.
-They've invested millions in structuring product data including ingredients, benefits, and use cases in ways AI systems can parse and prioritize.
-Similarly, Unilever is creating what they call "digital twins" of products, rich data profiles that ensure their brands remain discoverable whether a consumer shops in London, Lagos, or Los Angeles.
+Similarly, there's Unilever creating what they call 'digital twins' of products, i.e. rich data profiles that ensure their brands remain discoverable whether a consumer shops in London, Lagos, or Los Angeles.

 2. The experience economy